State the cure. CURE the State.

 Integral Leaders in Health is a public-benefit corporation (PBC) created by healthcare leaders to address South Carolina's Medical Care Crisis.

 If you find that the medical care environment seems to get more difficult to navigate, you are not alone; it no longer places patient well-being as its top priority.
 It's increasingly depersonalized, corporatized and characterized by doctor-patient burnout.
+We are committed to changing that.

 our vision